CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 {{<figure src="/images/netq/buffer-occupancy-hover-42.png" width="400">}}

-The percentages represent the amount of buffer space on the switch that the flow occupied while the analysis was running.
+The percentages represent the amount of buffer space on the switch that the analyzed flow occupied while the analysis was running.

 ### View Multiple Paths